GoogleCloudPlatform/python-docs-samples/texttospeech/ssml_addresses/README.md

-# Google Cloud Text-to-Speech API Python Samples
+# Google Cloud Text-to-Speech API

 This directory contains samples for Google Cloud Text-to-Speech API.
 The code in this directory aligns with the [Speaking addresses with SSML tutorial](https://cloud-dot-devsite.googleplex.com/text-to-speech/docs/ssml-tutorial).